-Mike Mangas has been a news reporter, anchor and sports director with KRCR-TV since 1978, with a couple brief stints at Dignity Health.
+Mike Mangas has been a news reporter, anchor, and sports director with KRCR-TV since 1978, with a couple of brief stints at Dignity Health.
 He is also a Roman Catholic Deacon and a member of the Redding Rotary Club.
 He has served on the boards of the Shasta Community Health Center and the Good News Rescue Mission.
 He has also served on the advisory boards of Northern Valley Catholic Social Service, Shasta County Public Health and Mercy Medical Center Redding.
 Mike graduated from California State University, Chico, and is a passionate member of the community.
-He enjoys spending time with his wife, three children and five grandchildren.
+He enjoys spending time with his wife, three children, and five grandchildren.

 Trinity Together: Cradle to Career Partnership Program Manager

 Teckla is based in Weaverville CA where she has worked at Trinity Together: Cradle to Career Partnership as the Program Manager since 2018.
 Teckla holds an M.S. in Social Work with an emphasis in community organizing from the University of Minnesota.
 Teckla supports the goals and coordinates the work of Trinity Together through relationships with various community groups, including business leaders and educators.
 Teckla works with schools to promote career education through work-based learning, industry experts, speakers, soft skill lessons, and more.
 Her work with various partners in Trinity County and beyond strengthens the infrastructure that youth need to become successful adults.